ZachiNachshon/provisioner/docs-site/site/content/docs/latest/getting-started/contribute.md

 Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

+{{< callout info >}}
+Makefile contains a `make docs-site` command that does all of the above for you, it allows a quick start of the documentation site.
+{{< /callout >}}

 ## Troubleshooting

-In case you encounter problems with missing dependencies, run `make align-deps`.
+In case you encounter problems with missing dependencies, run `make clear-virtual-env-all` and start over.